home-assistant/companion.home-assistant/docs/integrations/android-widgets.md

 This widget will display any text that you wish to show in a widget using [Home Assistants templating feature](https://www.home-assistant.io/docs/configuration/templating/).
 This is an advanced feature but allows the user to display a wide variety of data.
 The widget will render the templates live below the text field so you can preview what it would look like.

-<span class="beta">BETA</span>  You may also use HTML to format the text displayed such as adding a new line, making something bold or changing the color. <br /><br />
+You may also use HTML to format the text displayed such as adding a new line, making something bold or changing the color. <br /><br />

 1. Long press on any open space in the home screen
 2. Scroll down to Home Assistant in the widget list